Nick689/number-to-letter-in-BASIC/README.md

 - Limit the use of string's functions, calculation deduction can sometime be a faster alternative (compare English1 to English2)
 - Limit the use of arrays, prefer the use of SELECT CASE instead
 - Write IF-THEN-ELSE on one line when possible (no ENDIF at the end)
-- When theres not too many instance, write every instance instead of loop
+- When theres not too many instance, write every instance instead of incremented loop
 - Declare Variant instead of Array

 ## test method: